gmontalvoy/kyverno_sigstore_verification/README.md

 Kyverno policies can be used to manage certain situations before the admission controller allow the object to be created.
 Let's create the policies

+:warning: <b>make sure you edit the file changing the PublicKey at the one you generated above</b>

 ```
 $ kubectl create -f cpolicy.yaml
 clusterpolicy.kyverno.io/check-image-signature created